Iamnotaspy/Iamnotaspy/README.md

 This was an early second year group project with the focus on utilizing agile/scrum principles.
 I developed the project with C++ and openGL along with two other programmers.
 The game is a multiplayer arena brawler where the goal is to push your opponent off the stage to gain a star (three starts to win).
 The game used controllers and had randomly falling weapons that altered your range distance and angle of attack which you could pick up.

 Due to sickness of another team member and the fact that I was the only one who had two controllers to test with, I took up extra responsibility by picking up tasks and leading more in the development process.
 I also had to test more often to ensure there were no bugs or issues.
-This was an extremely enjoyable project to work on, even if the art for the game doesn't look the best.
+Despite the art not looking the best, everything worked well and this was an extremely enjoyable project to work on.
 I learnt a lot about project management, time management and agile/scrum and came to enjoy each of these things during this project.

 Project source/exe available on request.